ProofWright: Towards Agentic Formal Verification of CUDA: Agentic Formal Verification Framework: Establishing Thread Memory Safety Guarantees

 As a first step, we build a VerCors knowledge base using traditional prompt engineering techniques which includes (1) context: a stripped-down version of VerCors' official documentation, (2) few-shot examples: hand-annotated, verified CUDA kernels, and (3) a set of error-fix pairs that teach the agent how to handle VerCors errors.

-The VerCors knowledge base includes examples about the general VerCors syntax as well as GPU-specific examples. \autoref{app:vercorsdoc} contains two listings which show how permissions syntax are formed and evolved over constructs such as barrier synchronizations, etc.

-Next, when the \textit{VerCors Agent} fails to generate verifiable annotations on the first attempt, it must perform \textit{proof repair} — refining its annotations iteratively based on the feedback received from the verifier.
+The VerCors knowledge base includes examples about the general VerCors syntax as well as GPU-specific examples.
+Appendix E.1 contains two listings which show how permissions syntax are formed and evolved over constructs such as barrier synchronizations, etc. Next, if the \textit{VerCors Agent} fails to generate verifiable annotations on the first attempt, it must perform \textit{proof repair}, refining its annotations iteratively based on the feedback received from the verifier.
 Although errors returned from the verifier were sometimes immediately helpful (e.g., parsing errors), often others were more ambiguous (e.g., ``Insufficient permission to assign to field") and the agent struggled to correct them.
-Therefore, we provided a small set of failed verification attempts, the corresponding error message, and a fixed version of the code along with a textual explanation of the fix as part of the VerCors knowledge base. \autoref{app:vercorsfix} illustrates the structure of the dataset entries along with a representative example.
+Therefore, we provided a small set of failed verification attempts, the corresponding error message, and a fixed version of the code along with a textual explanation of the fix as part of the VerCors knowledge base. \autoref{lst:errorexample} describes the layout of entries in this dataset.

+The \texttt{ORIGINAL} tag indicates the code that caused the error which failed verification.
+The \texttt{ERROR} tag indicates the error received from VerCors verbatim; these errors include a stack-trace like explanation of which proof obligations failed and the related CUDA source code.
+The \texttt{EXPLANATION} is a human-written explanation of (1) how the error message relates to the existing code and (2) an explanation of what the most reasonable fix is for the error.
+Lastly the \texttt{CODE} tag precedes a fixed version of the code that incorporates the changes proposed in the explanation.

 We generated this dataset by recording the manual verification process for a complex kernel that required many rounds of iteration.
 While a verification expert could likely have verified this with few iterations, we intentionally started with a basic contract and corrected each error that we received one-at-a-time.
 This ensured that each example in the dataset was focused on a singular error, and enabled us to elicit a reasonable set of examples while analyzing few kernels.
 The entire knowledge base is provided to the agent as part of its prompt.
 It consists of $\sim$ 12K words, a relatively small fraction of the approximately 300K word VerCors wiki.